Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-6-BatchRequests.md

 ...
 ```

 Beside the linkage of entities the purpose of `validateChanges` is to give the opportunity to check the state of an entity in the context of other changed entities.
-E.g. you want to ensure that the certain value does not exceeds a limit or range given by another entity, but your should be able to change both with the same request.
+E.g. you want to ensure that the certain value does not exceed a limit or range given by another entity, but your should be able to change both with the same request.

 Since OData version 3 an insert request has to contain a Content-Id.
 Up to now we had not utilized it.
 The following example should give a hint how to use it: